speggos/solidity-school/ico/README.md

+# Design Exercise

+The base requirements give contributors their SPC tokens immediately.
+How would you design your contract to vest the awarded tokens instead, i.e. award tokens to users over time, linearly?

+I'd add the following:
+- Specify a "begin" of a vesting period.
+This could happen at a specific block, timestamp, or after some onlyOwner function that ends the ICO
+- Vesting period will be some length, probably a constant set during deployment
+- The claimTokens() function will do math calculating the % of time passed between the vesting period beginning and the vesting period ending, allowing that % of the user allocation to be given.
+Of course this math can also allow non-linear vesting, or a cliff (requiring x time passes before claiming)

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.